 Course offerings at PICA change from semester to semester and are also dependent on pre-registration by students.
-For each full semester program PICA offers a selection of eight to twelve courses for students to select from during the pre-registration period.
-We ask students to study our class descriptions and select four or five first choice classes along with two or three alternative classes.
-Our hope is that all students will be registered in all their first choice classes but there are times when this won’t be possible.
+For each full semester program PICA offers a selection of courses for students to select from during the pre-registration period.
+We ask students to study these descriptions and select four or five first choice classes along with two or three alternative classes.
 For the full semester programs we require that all students take at least one French class (for 3 credits).
-The remainder of their classes will be chosen from the studio art or liberal art class offerings.
+Our French language courses as well as a small selection of Humanities classes in English are offered by our partner Institut de Langue et Culture Françaises (ILCF).
+In addition to one French language class, students will select the remainder of their classes from a selection of studio art and liberal art class offerings.
 January and Summer sessions have a smaller offering of classes allowing students to choose to take either a single 3 credit course or two classes for 6 credits.
 Please consult the following list of class descriptions for more detailed information.

 Art History Classes

 The goal of this course is to study the evolution and innovative character of Parisian architecture from the classical period to the first great modern metallic creations, from 1550 to 1870.

 After a historical and theoretical presentation of major architectural issues and their foundations in antiquity, the course follows an essentially chronological path from the Renaissance to the end of the 2nd Empire, examining religious and civil architecture.
 Subjects include the transformations of urban structures in Paris from the 18th century up until the creation of the “modern city” by the Baron Haussmann.